nhs2828/LLM-AWS/README.md

-This is my project on AWS eco-system
+This is my RAG project on AWS eco-system

 ![RAG](https://github.com/user-attachments/assets/43a014c9-0e55-4726-b4cb-d77d9400d6a1)
 Diagram of the architecture